Chinmai S Dbackend + systems + ai

 problem

-Hiring systems often over-trust keywords, resumes, and ungrounded AI summaries.
+Hiring systems over-trust keywords, resumes, and ungrounded AI summaries instead of proof-of-work.

 solution